los93sol/openpool-core-unity/README.md

 The original repo never had the meta files for the Unity project so I started working through the process of reconciling the broken project references.

 This repo is a work in progress.

 As it stands I have the scene mostly working again, but there are some references I have not yet determined.
-Below is the list of GUIDs that I have mapped after the initial import into Unity 4.5.
+The Unity projects have been updated to Unity 5 which is still available on Unity's site.

 The following are references that are still known to be broken
-- 0000000000000000f000000000000000 (2100000 (21 - Material) - OpenPool\Assets\OpenPool\Resources\Models\Balls\Materials\billiard_ballMat.mat)
-- 0000000000000000e000000000000000 (13200000 (132 - GUIText) - OpenPool\Assets\OpenPool\Resources\Prefabs\OpenPoolManager.prefab)
 - f445281fde84b4e51b2b78b161c9f109 (21200000 (212 - SpriteRenderer) - OpenPool\Assets\OpenPool\Resources\Prefabs\OpenPoolManager.prefab)
 - 277cde6ef24dd482da4f36fa24753b41 (3300002 (33 - MeshFilter) - OpenPool\Assets\OpenPool\Resources\Prefabs\EditorOnly.prefab)
 - 8d1f65edff2cb46fc9293fd7791acca3 (2100000 (21 - Material) - OpenPool\Assets\_SeaSaw\Models\Charactor\Materials\eye02_type1.mat)